-Elections results too close to call for Proposition 123, a ballot measure to fund affordable housing
+Proposition 123: Colorado affordable housing measure too close to call

 Opponents of the measure said it wouldn’t address the underlying causes of high housing costs and that pumping money into the housing market could distort it further.

-State budget writers, both Democrats and Republicans, have also expressed concerns about the measure potentially diverting money from the state’s budget in years when the Taxpayer’s Bill of Rights cap on government growth and spending, which is calculated based on inflation and population growth rates, isn’t exceeded.
+State budget writers, both Democrats and Republicans, also expressed concerns about the measure potentially diverting money from the state’s budget in years when the Taxpayer’s Bill of Rights cap on government growth and spending, which is calculated based on inflation and population growth rates, isn’t exceeded.
 The legislature would still be on the hook to find $290 million in its budget to allocate to affordable housing, they said.

 In the years where state revenue is below the TABOR limit, the measure could reduce the amount of money available for the state budget.